 Our advocacy work has centered on issues related to education, employment, transportation, voting, and civil rights, and is directed by the resolutions that are passed every year during our national convention.
 As the oldest and largest nationwide organization of blind Americans, we are able to provide expert advice in these areas to blind people, their families, agencies for the blind, corporations, and the government.

-The 2022 Legislative Agenda of Blind Americans addresses the Access Technology Affordability Act (ATAA), the Medical Device Nonvisual Accessibility Act, the Twenty-First Century Websites and Applications Accessibility Act, the Transformation to Competitive Integrated Employment Act, and more.
+The 2022 Legislative Priorities of Blind Americans addresses the Access Technology Affordability Act (ATAA), the Medical Device Nonvisual Accessibility Act, the Websites and Software Applications Accessibility Act, the Transformation to Competitive Integrated Employment Act, and more.

 At our Washington Seminar, members of the NFB convene to learn about and advocate for legislative initiatives that will improve the lives of blind Americans.